In today’s ever developing society, children use lots of different technologies and the internet. These may include:

 ACCEPTING– emails, messages, or opening files, images or texts from people children do not know or trust can lead to problems — they may contain viruses or nasty messages!

 RELIABLE- someone online might lie about who they are and information on the internet may not be true.

 TELL – children are told to tell a parent, carer or a trusted adult if someone, or something, makes them feel uncomfortable or worried.

 Top Tips to help monitor and keep your children safe online:

-If you are concerned in anyway or unsure of how to ensure that your child is safe online then please contact school and we will do all we can to help.
+If you are concerned or unsure of how to ensure that your child is staying safe online then please contact the school for support.